zacharesmer/DEF-CON-32-Badge/Contributing.md

 #define MICROPY_HW_ENABLE_PSRAM (1)
 ```

-There may be a way to pass that in on the command line instead of editing the file, but I am not a CMake wizard, so I do not know it.
+There may be a way to pass these changes in on the command line instead of editing the files, but I am not a CMake wizard, so I do not know it.

 This will hopefully generate several files, including `firmware.uf2` that end up in `/ports/rp2/BUILD-RPI_PICO2`.